LADSoft/OrangeC/doc/adl.md

 ### Processor entity

-The `Processor` entity simply gives the name of the architecture, in text format
+The `Processor` entity simply gives the name of the architecture, in text format.
+This will be used in the generated code, and to select names for generated files.

 For example: